eschulte/shit4climate/questions/will-you-retire.md

 ---

-The following senators are all Republicans in states with Democratic governors, meaning that if they retired then they would likely be replaced by a Democrat.
-This would potentially get the Democrats to over 50 votes in the Senate for real climate legislation.
-(Noting that Joe Manchin isn't really a Democrat, he's loyal to the party of Coal).
+The following senators are all Republicans in states with Democratic governors, meaning that if they retired they will likely be replaced by a Democrat.
+Even just one retiree could get the Democrats over 50 votes in the Senate for real climate legislation.
+(Noting that Joe Manchin isn't really a Democrat, he is loyal to his family's Coal holdings.)

 | State          | Name             | Phone                                         |
 |----------------|------------------|-----------------------------------------------|